me5763/lab-fs19/pages/project-1.md

 - [arm.SLDPRT](../assets/models/project-1/arm.SLDPRT)
 - [leg.SLDPRT](../assets/models/project-1/leg.SLDPRT)

 ***Let me know if you have any issues on loading the provided models.
-They may happen because of the version confict.***
+Issues may happen because of the version confict.***

 ## Notes
 - This is an ***NX*** project, so model the parts in ***NX***.